Shiyizhuanshi/My_Lab4/readme.md

 : For R-Type instruciton, we have ten kinds of ALU operations, thus ALUControl should be 4-bit.

 **DataCtrl**
-: DataCtrl should be 2-bit as there are three kinds of operations in datamemory: byte, half, work.
+: DataCtrl should be 2-bit as there are three kinds of operations in datamemory: byte, half, word.

+While designing the cpu, we should strictly name all the variales as same as in this file.

+---

+#### ALU
+This is almost the most complicated module in our cpu.
+It not only needs to do ten kinds of arithmetric operations but also needs to generates 6 inputs to the [Control signal](/My_Lab4#control-unit)